donjosef/frontend-nanodegree-feedreader-master/frontend-nanodegree-feedreader-master/README.md

 ## Run the application

-Open index.html file inside your browser to see all the feeds loaded and displayed.
+Go to [ https://donjosef.github.io/frontend-nanodegree-feedreader-master/ ] to see all the feeds loaded and displayed.
 If you scroll all the way down you'll see a section relative to Jasmine Framework and the  results of the various tests passed.